Japanese migration to Indonesia: Migration history

 Prior to the Tokugawa shogunate's establishment of their isolationist sakoku policy, the Dutch East India Company (VOC) were known to use Japanese mercenaries to enforce their rule in the Maluku Islands.
 One of Indonesia's early residents of Japanese descent was Saartje Specx, the daughter of Dutch colonial governor Jacques Specx, who ruled Batavia (present-day Jakarta) from 1629 to 1632.
 1898 colonial government statistics showed 614 Japanese in the Dutch East Indies (166 men, 448 women).

+The Japanese mercenaries have also aided the Dutch East India company on their conquest of the Banda Islands.
+Atrocities are committed against the locals of the island by both the Mercenaries and the soldiers of Dutch East India company.

 As the Japanese population grew, a Japanese consulate was established in Batavia in 1909, but for the first several years its population statistics were rather haphazard.
 Their reports showed 782 registered Japanese migrants in Batavia in 1909 (with estimates that there were another 400 unregistered), and 278 (57 men, 221 women) in Medan in 1910.
 Between ca. 1872 and 1940 large numbers of Japanese prostitutes (karayuki-san) worked in brothels of the archipelago.
 Beginning in the late 1920s, Okinawan fishermen began to settle in north Sulawesi.
 There was a Japanese primary school at Manado, which by 1939 had 18 students.
 In total, 6,349 Japanese people lived in Indonesia by 1938.

-After the end of the 1942-1945 Japanese occupation of Indonesia, roughly 3,000 Imperial Japanese Army soldiers chose to remain in Indonesia and fight alongside local people against the Dutch colonists in the Indonesian National Revolution; roughly one-third were killed (among whom many are buried in the Kalibata Heroes Cemetery), while another one-third chose to remain in Indonesia after the fighting ended.
+After the end of the 1942‒1945 Japanese occupation of the Dutch East Indies, roughly 3,000 Imperial Japanese Army soldiers chose to remain in Indonesia and fight alongside local people against the Dutch colonists in the Indonesian National Revolution; roughly one-third were killed (among whom many are buried in the Kalibata Heroes' Cemetery), while another one-third chose to remain in Indonesia after the fighting ended.
+In the 1960s, Sukarno asked the Japanese government to provide scholarships to Indonesian students to study in Japan as part of the technology transfer effort as well as part of the war spoils.
+Some of these Indonesian students married Japanese and produced Indonesian Nikkei descendants.
+The Indonesian students who graduated from Japan are now members of Persada, the Association of Alumni from Japan, which was founded in 1963.